xy2404/p8105_hw3_xy2404/Homework_3.md

 | baking ingredients         |        23537| Light Brown Sugar                             |   499|
 | packaged vegetables fruits |        21903| Organic Baby Spinach                          |  9784|

+The most popular items aisles "god food care" has 30 and its product name is "Snack Sticks Chincken and Rice precipe Dog Treats".
+The most popular items aisles "baking ingredients" has 499 and its product name is "Light Brown Suger".
+The most popular items aisles "Package vegetables firuts" has 9784 and its product name is "Organic Baby Spinach".
+And it is the most aisles.

 Make a table showing the mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week
 --------------------------------------------------------------------------------------------------------------------------------